Sreya-Vallabhaneni/INFO6150_WebD/002771074_Sreya/Assignment1/1B/ReadMe.txt

 -> The CSS float property specifies how an element should float.
 -> CSS supports 140+ color names, HEX values, RGB values, RGBA values, HSL values, HSLA values, and opacity.

-* * images folder has all th images used for 1A.